Authentication Admin

 Select New Item.

-Add a Name for your auth scheme and select Microsoft SSO B2C from the Authentication Scheme dropdown.
+Add a Name for your auth scheme and select Azure AD B2C from the Authentication Scheme dropdown.

 In the Client ID field, enter the Application (client) ID from the App Registration.